Set up Azure Data Explorer in the AppHost

 ```

-For more information, see [Customize Azure resources](/integrations/cloud/azure/customize-resources/).
+For more configuration options, see [Azure.Provisioning customization](/integrations/cloud/azure/customize-resources/#azureprovisioning-customization).
 For the full list of configurable properties, see the [Azure.Provisioning.Kusto](https://learn.microsoft.com/dotnet/api/azure.provisioning.kusto) API documentation.

 The Azure Data Explorer hosting integration automatically adds health checks for both cluster and database resources.
-The health check verifies that:
+The health check verifies that the cluster is reachable and responding to queries, and that any referenced database exists and is accessible.

 Health check status is displayed in the Aspire dashboard resource list.